FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 Like a field, a component or group can be annotated for documentation and carries pedigree attributes of attribute group entityAttribGrp.

-The scenario attribute of a component identifiers a use case; multiple components may have the same name, but the combination of name and scenario must be unique.
+The scenario attribute of a component identifies a use case; multiple components may have the same name, but the combination of name and scenario must be unique.
 Scenario has a default value of “base”, so if a component only has one variation, there is no need to qualify it.

 #### Common block

-A common block component is designed to specified once in detail but reused in multiple message types by reference.
+A common block component is designed to be specified once in detail but reused in multiple message types by reference.
 An example of a common block is “Instrument”.
-It is a collection of the possible fields describing an instrument to be traded, and it is used in many FIX messages.
+It is a collection of the possible fields describing an instrument, and it is used in many FIX messages.
 A common block is implemented as a `<component>` element in the schema.